Dr Robert Pleming - the 2007 Award Winner!

-The Preservationist of the Year award goes to a person who has achieved something exceptional in a particular year, but, in this case, one might argue that the period covered is closer to ten years.
+The Preservationist of the Year award winner 2007 - a person who has achieved something exceptional in a particular year, but, in this case, one might argue that the period covered is closer to ten years.

-Receiving the 2007 Preservationist of the Year Award from Prince Michael was Dr Robert Pleming, CEO of the Vulcan to the Sky Trust "for leading the Vulcan to the Sky Trust in its efforts to return the last potentially airworthy Vulcan to the air".
+Receiving the 2007 Preservationist of the Year Award from Prince Michael was Dr Robert Pleming, CEO of the Vulcan to the Sky Trust for "leading the Trust in its efforts to return the last potentially airworthy Vulcan to the air".

 Robert's commitment